-The requested variances are minor in nature and maintain the general intent and purpose of the Official Plan and Zoning By-law 8600.
-Therefore, the variances are consistent with section 45 (1) of the Planning Act.
-The Planning Division recommends approval of the applicant's request with no conditions.
+The requested variances as a whole are not minor in nature and do not maintain the general intent and purpose of the Official Plan.
+Therefore, the variances are not consistent with section 45 (1) of the Planning Act.
+The Planning Division recommends approval of the requested variances of; decreased minimum lot width, decreased minimum lot area and increased maximum lot coverage and further recommends the denial of the requested variance of decreased minimum rear yard depth, with no conditions.